kolesnikova-dev/async-whenall/README.md

 ## Features

-- Fetches hourly temperature data for Berlin (latitude 52.52, longitude 13.41)
+- Fetches hourly temperature data for New York, USA.
 - Formats the response JSON into a readable format
 - Handles network errors gracefully
 - Uses modern C# 10+ syntax (e.g., target-typed `new()` and `JsonSerializer`)